 The clinic may file a petition in the U.S. Tax Court on behalf of a client.
 Also, the Clinic may represent a taxpayer who has filed a petition with the Court pro se and is seeking help with either settlement or litigation.

 The taxpayer has failed to respond to IRS pre-assessment letters, tax has been assessed and the matter is in collections.
 The taxpayer may then receive a statutory Notice of Lein or a statutory Notice of Levy.
 This type of case will be accepted where there is a substantive tax issue involved or where tax equity dictates it.
 If the matter has been transferred to collections, it may be appropriate to prepare an Offer in Compromise or an installment agreement.
 If a statutory notice is received the taxpayer has only 30 days within which to challenge the collection action.

-You should respect the client’s privacy and be cautious to avoid offending the client by questioning him about suspected problems.
-However, you should be prepared to refer your client to an appropriate service agency.
+The client’s privacy should be respected and caution should be exercised so as not to offend the client by questioning him about suspected nontax problems.
+However, you should be prepared to refer your client to an appropriate social service agency.

 The clinic maintains a list of agencies that are available to meet the special needs of Atlanta-area residents.
-You should provide your client in writing with the name and telephone number of an appropriate agency that specializes in the applicable need, and you must disclaim any affiliation with the agency and refrain from guaranteeing results.
-If a referral is made, you should write a memo to the client’s case file describing the circumstances surrounding the referral.
-One of the clinic directors should be consulted before a referral is made if you have any doubt about the advisability of the action.
-Otherwise, immediately advise your supervisor of your referral.
+If a referral is made to one of the agencies, document the referral in writing with the name and telephone number of an appropriate agency, disclaim any affiliation with the agency, and refrain from guaranteeing results.
+If a referral is made, write a memo to the client’s case file describing the circumstances surrounding the referral.
+One of the clinic directors should be consulted before a referral is made.

 During subsequent conversations with the client, you should avoid questioning him or her about the outcome of the referral.